 One of the greatest concerns new parents have is of their baby choking, says Sr Catherine Rodwell of Survival CPR.
+Parents regularly ask me what to do when a child chokes.

 “Often the parents that take our infant and child CPR and first aid course say that their baby choked while drinking from the boob or bottle, and that their colour changed.
 That is, of course, scary for parents and they – understandably – panic.